lblod/frontend-embeddable-notule-editor/README.md

 For information on how to include them in your html file, see the [target usage](#target-usage) section below.
 This is considered a test environment and is subject to change, so it is not recommended to use it in production.

 For **production**, use the prebuilt packages in the [Github releases](https://github.com/lblod/frontend-embeddable-notule-editor/releases/).
-At this point `vendor.css` is empty and is not added to the release.
-It can be ignored.
+At this point `vendor.css` is empty and can be ignored.

 ### Building the sources yourself